All Episodes

 Furthermore, in that legislation, Senator McCain makes the point torture doesn't work.

-All I'm telling you is that I can find a bunch of people tell you it does.
+All I'm telling you is that I can find a bunch of people who tell you it does.

-If it obviously works if you're going to make an allowance for this.
+It obviously works if you're going to make an allowance for this.

 All that's poppycock.

-But when you get out in the real world, how many of you actually go back to your college lectures to find out what to do in a real world situation?
+This may be in theory, but in practical application, it's like a lot of things you'll learn in law school, a lot of things you'll learn in school in theory, yeah, but when you get out in the real world, how many of you actually go back to your college lectures to find out what to do in a real world situation?

 It's just theory.